JigneshTank/SecurePhotoSaving/README.md

 Compilation and Installation:

 —> Please go to Targets -> Build Settings and search for Objective-C Bridging Header.
-In its value, put the complete path for RNCryptor.h.
+In its value, put the complete path for RNCryptor.h (its in source code).
 In my case, it was /Users/ssd3/Desktop/Jignesh/SecurePhotoSaving/RNCryptor.h

 PS: If complete path is not entered in Objective-C Bridging Header, it will show many errors and application will not compile.